What is Psychosis?

 SOC-CESS Outcomes – The outcomes for SOC-CESS services have been extremely positive.
 A variety of treatments are provided when it comes to early intervention for early signs and symptoms of psychosis.
 These treatments include psychopharmalogical services, family support services, evidence-informed family and individual therapies, and others.
 96% of participating patients reported high satisfaction with services.
 Other outcomes that were achieved were increased school attendance, decreased juvenile justice involvement, strengthened support and engagement activities for families and greater overall independence.

 Other studies have shown that early intervention services greatly reduced the effects of a first episode of psychosis, and in many cases prevented an episode from ever happening.
 Clients who received treatment for their early signs and symptoms were much better prepared in the event that they did have a first-episode of psychosis.
-For more information on SOC-CESS outcomes, click here.
+For more information on SOC-CESS outcomes, click here for the SOC-CESS System of Care: Community for Early Signs adn Symptoms 2016-2020 Report.

 - Services and Treatments